 Why it Matters: These measures help students, families, and the community understand how Northland supports educational goals and workforce readiness.

-Student Right-To-Know Graduation and Transfer-Out Rates
+Student Right-to-Know: Graduation and Transfer-Out Rates

-- Cohort Size: 252
+- Cohort Size: 243

 - Percent of Student Body: 9%